His mother said to the servants, “Whatever he says to you, do it.” John 2:5

 24 When the people saw him, they praised their god; for they said, “Our god has delivered our enemy and the destroyer of our country, who has slain many of us, into our hand.”

-25 When their hearts were merry, they said, “Call for Samson, that he may entertain us.”
+25 When they were celebrating and their spirits were high, they said, “Call for Samson, that he may entertain us.”
 They called for Samson out of the prison; and he performed before them.
 They set him between the pillars; 26 and Samson said to the boy who held him by the hand, “Allow me to feel the pillars on which the house rests, that I may lean on them.”
-27 Now the house was full of men and women; and all the leaders of the Philistines were there; and there were on the roof about 3,000 men and women, who saw while Samson performed.
+27 Now the house was full of men and women; and all the leaders of the Philistines were there; and there were about 3,000 men and women on the roof, who watched while Samson performed.

 28 Samson called to the Lord, and said, “Lord God, remember me, please, and strengthen me, please, only this once, Lord, that I may be at once avenged of the Philistines for my two eyes.”
 29 Samson took hold of the two middle pillars on which the house rested and leaned on them, the one with his right hand and the other with his left.
 30 Samson said, “Let me die with the Philistines!”
 He bowed himself with all his might; and the house fell on the leaders, and on all the people who were in it.
 So the dead that he killed at his death were more than those who he killed in his life.